StrayDogSyn/weather_dashboard_E_Hunter_Petross/docs/security.md

 - [ ] HTTPS used for all API calls
 - [ ] Input validation for user data
 - [ ] Proper exception handling
+- [ ] Database file not committed to git
+- [ ] Backup files secured and not committed
+- [ ] No hardcoded paths or sensitive information
+- [ ] Logging configured to avoid sensitive data exposure

 ## 📞 Security Contacts